 But all these charges they stood guilty of were symptomatic of an underlying condition – a lack of interest or concern for the honour of God’s name.
 At the heart of it, it was really a heart matter.
 Their hearts were not aligned with God’s in the first place.
 As His servants, they failed to share His passion for the honour of His name.
 It was this misalignment of heart that resulted in them being found guilty as charged by the righteous Judge.

-And herein less the lesson for us as servants (and leaders) in God’s household: it is the misalignment of our hearts with God’s that is always going to be the root cause of our demise just like it was for these priests in Malachi’s time.
+And herein lies the lesson for us as servants (and leaders) in God’s household: it is the misalignment of our hearts with God’s that is always going to be the root cause of our demise just like it was for these priests in Malachi’s time.
 It is this alignment of our hearts with God’s (and His desires and concerns) that we should be looking out for in our own lives.
 It is this alignment of our hearts with God’s that we need to work on and maintain if we are to serve Him to His satisfaction.

 As noted in the previous blog, the priests of Malachi’s time were at the altar supposedly “serving” God.
 They were not absent.
 Only their heart was.
 They were merely going through the motions.
 But not only did God not take pleasure in their service but openly declared His desire that He would rather they did not.